zsparal/api-documentation/source/reference/v2/organizations-api/list-organizations.rst

        .. type:: integer
           :required: false

-     - The number of payments to return (with a maximum of 250).
+     - The number of organizations to return (with a maximum of 250).

 Response
 --------